-Use the DLP Management window to manage the TI Integrated Cinema Processor (ICP) electronics.
+Use the DLP Management window to manage the TI Integrated Processor (ICP) electronics.
 Tap Menu > Diagnostics > DLP Management.

-Figure 6-8 Diagnostics: DLP Management Window
+Figure 6-9 Diagnostics: DLP Management Window

-Table 6.7 Diagnostics: DLP Management Window
+Table 6.8 Diagnostics: DLP Management Window

-Control Description Stop DLP Communication Turns off communication to the DLP hardware (Integrated Cinema Processor and Link Decrypter).
+Control Description Stop DLP Communication Turns off communication to the DLP hardware (Integrated Processor).
 Download ICP Certificate Copies the ICP certificate to a file on the USB drive.
 If a USB drive is not available, the file is saved to the FTP root directory.
-Download LD Certificate Copies the LD certificate to a file on the USB drive.
-If a USB drive is not available, the file is saved to the FTP root directory.
 Reset DLP Resets the ICP board.
 Do not select this option when a movie is playing.
-DLP Self Test Runs ICP and LD self tests of the DLP hardware and returns the results on-screen.